robbintt/flatagents/README.md

 ## Design Principles

-1. **Declarative over imperative** - Define what you want, not how to get it
+1. **Definition over code** - Define what you want, not how to get it
 2. **Single responsibility** - One agent = one LLM call
 3. **Runtime agnostic** - Same spec works across different runners
 4. **Output-focused** - Declare the schema, let the runtime extract it